rotty3000/liferay-helm/README.md

 helm uninstall -n liferay-system liferay-helm
 ```

+### Starting from Scratch

+Starting from scratch involves also removing all the storage volumes.

-To also remove all the persistent volume claims (which destroys all the data) simply do:
+To remove all the persistent volumes (which destroys all the data) simply do:

 ```shell
 k delete -n liferay-system persistentvolumeclaims \